 I was put on antacids due to gastrointestinal issues, which I later found out gave rise to further problems.
 Acid reflux is often caused by not enough stomach acid being produced.
 This causes the lower oesophageal sphincter to become weak and when this happens the acid can rise up into the oesophagus from the stomach.

 We need a certain amount of acid in our stomach to break down proteins and to kill any unbeneficial microbes that we might take in through what we eat and drink.
 So the antacids contributed to the onset of my SIBO, together with more nutritional deficiencies.

 At the time of the onset of my ME/CFS I was working long hours, partying hard and not getting much sleep.
 A virus came along and tipped everything over.
 For others overtraining can be a contributory factor.
 The point is that we all have different reasons as to why we become ill, regardless of the illness and regardless of the causes.

 The job of a good naturopath is to find the clues.
-Help the client to rehydrate effectively, improve digestion, repair the gut lining, nerve damage.
-I also use food and supplements to repair any damage to the cells or mitochondria.
+Help the client to rehydrate effectively, improve digestion, repair the gut lining, nerve damage..
 Finally, it is important to deal with any parasitic infections, bacterial or fungal overgrowth.